Ireland at the 2014 Winter Olympics

 Ireland competed at the 2014 Winter Olympics in Sochi, Russia from 7 to 23 February 2014.
 Five competitors in four sports made up the Ireland team.
 All five members of the team are members of the Irish diaspora, who were born or live and train elsewhere.

 Alpine skiing

-According to the final quota allocation released on January 20, 2014, Ireland had two athletes in qualification position.
+According to the final quota allocation released on January 20, 2014, Ireland had two athletes in qualification positions.

 Cross-country skiing

-According to the quota allocation released on January 20, 2014, Ireland had one athlete in qualification position.
+According to the quota allocation released on January 20, 2014, Ireland had one athlete in a qualifying position.

 Skeleton

 Ireland has qualified one athlete for the men's single event.
 Sean Greenwood originally competed for Canada but switched to compete for Ireland to pay homage to his heritage.

 Snowboarding

 According to the quota allocation released on January 20, 2014, Ireland had one athlete qualified in two events.